China’s Oldest “Red”: The Xiatang Site and Its Stunning Discovery

 One of the site’s most significant discoveries is its distinctive red pottery, made from clay and fine sand.
 Analysis of pottery shards shows how ancient artisans crafted their ceramics.
 They used various techniques, including modeling.
 They also applied mud-sheet pasting.
 Another method they used was mud-strip coiling.

 Moreover, the ancestors of Xiatang pioneered the art of painted pottery, using red-clay materials in a refined selection and painting process.
-Experts believe that these red pottery artifacts represent the earliest, purest, and most vibrant “Chinese red” ever found in China.
+Experts believe that these red pottery artefacts represent the earliest, purest, and most vibrant “Chinese red” ever found in China.

 The Xiatang site sheds light on early human settlements.
 It also deepens our understanding of China’s prehistoric craftsmanship.
 Additionally, it provides insights into the social development of ancient China.